SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    "@types/express": "^4.17.0",
    ```

+   Please refer to the same note from the above step about the outdated dependency versions.

-1. For convenience, add the following scripts to `package.json`:
+3. For convenience, add the following scripts to `package.json`:

    ```json
    "e2e": "ng e2e",